Alveo presentation, Open Repositories 2014

 The ability to mount a repository as a file system for efficient direct access to data.

+“It seemed pretty easy to use after I got used to the two platforms.
+I would certainly like to use it in my future research!”
 “It is looking very good.
 Lots of possible uses and a nice interface.”

 “The platform is easy to use and has the great potential to help with Linguistic research and wide applications in other areas…”